A GPM-based algorithm for solving regularized Wasserstein barycenter problems in some spaces of probability measures: Introduction

 \subsection{Literature review}

 Problem \eqref{eq: penalization} for $\gamma=0$ has been studied intensively in the literature.
 It was first studied by Knott and Smith \cite{KnottSmith1984} for Gaussian measures.
-In \cite{Agueh2011}, Agueh and Carlier studied the general case proving, among other things, the existence and uniqueness of a minimizer provided that one of $\mu_i's$ vanishes on small sets (i.e., sets whose Hausdorff dimension is at most $d-1$).
+In \cite{Agueh2011}, Agueh and Carlier studied the general case proving, among other things, the existence and uniqueness of a minimizer provided that one of $\mu_i$'s vanishes on small sets (i.e. sets whose Hausdorff dimension is at most $d-1$).
+Examples of such measures include those that are absolutely continuous with respect to the Lebesgue measure.
 The minimizer is called the barycenter of the measures $\mu_i$ with weights $\lambda_i$ extending a classical characterization of the Euclidean barycenter.
 The article \cite{Agueh2011} has sparked off many research activities from both theoretical and computational aspects over the last years.
-Wasserstein barycenters in different settings, such as over Riemannian manifolds and over discrete data, have been investigated \cite{KimPass2017,AnderesBorgwardtMiller2016}.
+Wasserstein barycenters in different settings, such as over compact Riemannian manifolds \cite{KimPass2017} and over discrete data \cite{AnderesBorgwardtMiller2016} have been investigated .
+In the compact Riemannian setting, the condition to vanish on small sets ensuring uniqueness is replaced by absolute continuity with respect to the volume measure \cite{KimPass2017}.
+However, in the discrete setting, the uniqueness and absolute continuity of the barycenter is lost \cite{AnderesBorgwardtMiller2016}.
 Connections between Wasserstein barycenters and optimal transports have been explored \cite{Pass2012, KimPass2015}.
 Several computational methods for the computation of the barycenter have been developed \cite{CutiriDoucet2014, Alvarez2016, KumYun2018,PeyreCuturi2019}.
 Recently Wasserstein barycenters has found many applications in statistics, image processing and machine learning \cite{Rabin2011, MallastoFeragen2017, Srivastava2018}.
 We refer the reader to the mentioned papers and references therein for a more detailed account of the topic.